Skip to main content

 Start Data servers

-Copy the Imply distribution and your edited configurations to your Data servers.
+Copy Imply's distribution of Apache Druid and your edited configurations to your Data servers.
 On each one, cd into the distribution and run this command to start a Data server:

 bin/supervise -c conf/supervise/data.conf